 Understanding the Business

-This part of the job is where you figure out whether there is really anthing to be solved.
+This part of the job is where you figure out whether there is really anything to be solved.
 This is not always done by a person titled "business analyst," because at this point you are figuring out returns on investment, getting business justifications, etc which more senior business analysts tend to be more prepared for.
 Depending on the company, this senior business analyst may have many different titles.
-My company for example calls it an IT Partner, usually partnering with a particular business segment like marketing, sales, etc.
+My company, for example, calls it an IT Partner, usually partnering with a particular business segment like marketing, sales, etc.

 The business case is typically what comes out of this, and it may include outputs of various techniques that come together to show that a problem needs to be solved or there is an opportunity to take advantage of.